valleballe/BoardDesignerGPT/README.md

 ## Usage
-You run BoardDesignerGPT with the following command.
+You run BoardDesignerGPT with the following command in your terminal.
 ```
 python app.py --goal "Your goal and connected pins"
 ```